-This article, originally published November 17, will be updated as President Trump issues more acts of executive clemency and as Fox News personalities call on him to issue additional pardons.
+This article, originally published November 18, 2019, and substantially revised and expanded February 19, 2020, will be updated as President Trump executes more acts of executive clemency and as Fox News personalities call on him to issue additional pardons.

-President Donald Trump’s Fox News obsession is directly linked to at least nine of his grants of executive clemency -- and if he listens to the entreaties of the network’s hosts, more pardons may be on the way.
+President Donald Trump’s Fox News obsession is linked in some way to at least 13 of his grants of executive clemency -- and if he listens to the entreaties of the network’s hosts, more pardons may be on the way.

 The U.S. Constitution and federal law limit Trump’s presidential powers through checks and balances by the legislative and judicial branches, while the extensive bureaucracy constrains his actions because he depends on other executive officials to carry out his orders.
 But the president’s ability to grant clemency in federal cases is virtually unrestricted, to the point where he could conceivably issue a pardon to almost anyone with a single tweet.